Pathophysiology | Etiology | Symptoms | Diagnosis | Treatment | Special Situations

 For primary prevention of sudden cardiac death, ICDs are indicated in the following situations:

-- Patients with a prior myocardial infarction (at least 40 days prior to allow time for recovery of LV systolic function) and a left ventricular ejection fraction of less than 30%
+- Patients with a prior myocardial infarction (at least 40 days prior to allow time for recovery of LV systolic function) and a left LV ejection fraction of less than 30%

-- Patients with systolic heart failure (New York Heart Association functional class II or III) and an ejection fraction less than 35%.
-Optimal medical therapy must be present and at least 3 months must have elapsed (in case systolic function recovers to an ejection fraction > 35%) in both non-ischemic cardiomyopathy patients and ischemic cardiomyopathy patients who underwent bypass surgery.
+- Patients with systolic HF (NYHA functional class II or III) and an ejection fraction less than 35%.
+Optimal medical therapy must be present, and at least 3 months must have elapsed (in case systolic function recovers to an ejection fraction > 35%) in both non-ischemic cardiomyopathy patients and ischemic cardiomyopathy patients who underwent bypass surgery.

 For secondary prevention of sudden cardiac death, ICDs are indicated in the following situation:

-- Patients with documented cardiac arrest from sustained ventricular tachycardia or ventricular fibrillation or documented hemodynamically stable sustained ventricular tachycardia even if the left ventricular ejection fraction is greater than 35%, as long as no reversible cause is identified.
+- Patients with documented cardiac arrest from sustained ventricular tachycardia, ventricular fibrillation, or documented hemodynamically-stable sustained ventricular tachycardia even if the LV ejection fraction is greater than 35%, as long as no reversible cause is identified.
 The above must not be within 48 hours of an acute coronary syndrome.

-A left ventricular assist device is a surgically implanted cardiac assist mechanism that essentially acts like a heart.
-One cannula sits in the left ventricle which pulls blood out of the body into its chamber, where it pumps blood to the second cannula inserted into the aorta.
+A left ventricular assist device is a surgically-implanted cardiac assist mechanism that essentially acts like a heart.
+One cannula sits in the left ventricle and pulls blood out of the body into its chamber, where it pumps blood to the second cannula that is inserted into the aorta.